 The core values of FWTA are professionalism, quality and growth together.
-As leaders of the firm, we often discuss our mission, vision and core values with our employees to remind them of how to adhere to principles in their daily work as service providers to clients and in their private lives as well.
-As a tech company, we are very serious and ten centrally applied at FWTA under my leadership.

-strict about data security, data safety and the privacy of clients and clients of our clients.
-If they do not have good professionalism in their daily work, they will not care for product quality or the services they handle daily.
+As a leader of the firm, we often discuss our mission, vision and core values with our employees to remind them of how to adhere to the principles in their daily work as service providers to clients and in their private life as well.
+Working for a tech company, we are very serious and strict about data security, data safety and the privacy of clients and clients of our clients.
+If they do not have good professionalism in their daily work, they will not care of product quality or the services they handle daily.
 Unprofessionalism will lead to negative impacts and destroy the reputation of the company and its clients.

-To ensure that our team is aligned with our values, we need to be role models first and then make sure that our leadership teams are well aware of our core values and ensure that their team members under their leadership and supervision recognize and accept the core values as their own values, with pride in the office and in private life.
+To ensure that our team are aligned with our values, we need to be role models first and then make sure that our leadership teams are well aware of our core values and ensure that their team members under their leadership and supervision recognize and accept the core values as their own values, with pride at the office and in private life.